tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "The superheroes you have in your mind (idols, icons, titans, billionaires, etc...) are nearly all walking flaws who've maximized 1 or 2 strengths...; you succeed because you find your unique strengths and focus on developing habits around them."

-"I'm not the strongest.
+I'm not the strongest.
 I'm not the fastest.
-But I'm good at suffering."
+But I'm good at suffering.

 "Everyone fighting a battle that you know nothing about"